robin991/Gesture-Recognition/README.md

 # Gesture-Recognition

 ## Problem Statement:
-This assignment aims at preparing a gesture recognition model that can recognise five different gestures performed by the user.
+This project aims at preparing a gesture recognition model that can recognise five different gestures performed by the user.
 Each gesture corresponds to a specific task:
 1. Thumbs up:  Increase the volume
 2. Thumbs down: Decrease the volume
 3. Left swipe: 'Jump' backwards 10 seconds